Solarxy

 A real-time 3D model viewer and visual debugger, in Rust.

-An open-source desktop app with PBR rendering, split viewports, and inspection overlays, plus a terminal validator that runs the same checks in CI.
+An open-source desktop app with PBR rendering, split viewports, and inspection overlays, a terminal validator that runs the same checks in CI, and a browser app that adds node-based parametric modeling on the same Rust core.
 I designed the product, set the roadmap, and directed the build, with AI as the engineering team and years in 3D pipelines as the judgment that kept it honest.

 - Role